Henry Segerstrom: Military service

 Enlisting in the U.S. Army on June 24, 1942, Henry T. Segerstrom was commissioned a second lieutenant upon graduation from the Field Artillery Officer Candidate School at Fort Sill, Oklahoma on May 27, 1944.
 He was deployed to the European front as a second lieutenant, later rising to the rank of captain.
-In France, he was severely wounded in action during one of the deadliest engagements of the war, the Battle of the Bulge.
-Facing years of recuperation for shrapnel injuries to his hand, forearm, lower back, and forehead, he returned to California via Dibble General Hospital in Menlo Park.
-In 1945, Henry T. Segerstrom was awarded the Purple Heart and the European Theater of Operations Ribbon with Battle Star.
+In France, he was severely wounded in action during the Battle of the Bulge.
+He then returned to California to recover at Dibble General Hospital in Menlo Park.
+In 1945, Segerstrom was awarded the Purple Heart and the European Theater of Operations Ribbon with Battle Star.
 He remained on active duty until 1947.
-In 2003, he was inducted into the U.S. Army Artillery School Hall of Fame, Fort Sill, Oklahoma.

 Business career

-Henry Segerstrom had a long and illustrious business career, punctuated by numerous accolades and awards over the course of more than half a century.

 As managing partner of the family-owned company, C.J.
-Segerstrom & Sons, a commercial real estate and retail management organization established in 1898, he spearheaded commercial development in Orange County, California.
+Segerstrom & Sons, a commercial real estate and retail management firm established in 1898, he spearheaded commercial development in Orange County, California.
 Under his guidance, C.J.
-Segerstrom and Sons transformed a quiet agricultural community into a lively, international destination known as South Coast Metro.
+Segerstrom and Sons developed the area that became South Coast Metro.

 In 1962 C.J.
-Segerstrom & Sons hired a land-planning consultant to lobby state highway planners to reroute the southern section of the San Diego Freeway (the 405)through Segerstrom property, the future home of the retail site they planned to develop.This freeway would provide hundreds of thousands of Southern California residents easy access between Los Angeles and San Diego.
-The residents in Orange County would for the first time have only a short drive to a major shopping center.
+Segerstrom & Sons hired a land-planning consultant to lobby state highway planners to reroute the southern section of the San Diego Freeway (the 405) through Segerstrom property, the future home of the retail site they planned to develop.
+This freeway would provide hundreds of thousands of Southern California residents easy access between Los Angeles and San Diego.